-Outstanding at Variable Interest Rates at June 30, 2017 Annual Impact of an Interest Rate Increase of Senior Secured Credit Facilities 10 Basis Points 25 Basis Points 50 Basis Points 100 Basis Points Term Loan B \$ 1,695,750 \$ 1,685 \$ 4,213 \$ 8,426 \$ 16,852 Revolving Credit Facility Variable Rate Debt Outstanding \$ 1,695,750 \$ 1,685 \$ 4,213 \$ 8,426 \$ 16,852
+Outstanding at Annual Impact of an Interest Rate Increase of Senior Secured Credit Facilities Variable Interest Rates at September 30, 2017 10 Basis Points 25 Basis Points 50 Basis Points 100 Basis Points Term Loan B \$ 1,500,000 \$ 1,491 \$ 3,727 \$ 7,453 \$ 14,906 Revolving Credit Facility Variable Rate Debt Outstanding \$ 1,500,000 \$ 1,491 \$ 3,727 \$ 7,453 \$ 14,906

-See Note 6.
+See Note 7.
 Debt, within the notes to the unaudited condensed consolidated financial statements for additional information.

-Our interest rate risk is mitigated in part by having the interest rate for a portion of the Term Loan B debt, \$848 million, locked in for three months and the remaining portion, \$848 million, locked in for six months.
+Our interest rate risk is mitigated in part by having the interest rate for a portion of the Term Loan B debt, \$750 million, locked in for three months and the remaining portion, \$750 million, locked in for six months.
 At the end of each of these periods the rates will be locked in at the then current rate for one, two, three, six, or twelve months as allowed under the Credit Agreement.
 The effect of these interest rate locks are not included in the table above.

-As of June 30, 2017 we offered our advisors and their clients three primary cash sweep vehicles that are interest rate sensitive: our insured cash account ("ICA") for individuals, trusts and sole proprietorships, an insured deposit cash account ("DCA") for advisory individual retirement accounts, and a money market sweep vehicle involving multiple money market fund providers.
+As of September 30, 2017 we offered our advisors and their clients three primary cash sweep vehicles that are interest rate sensitive: our insured cash account ("ICA") for individuals, trusts and sole proprietorships, and entities organized or operated to make a profit, such as corporations, partnerships, associations, business trusts, and other organizations, an insured deposit cash account ("DCA") for advisory individual retirement accounts, and a money market sweep vehicle involving multiple money market fund providers.
 While clients earn interest for balances on deposit in ICA and DCA, we earn a fee.
 Our fees from ICA are based on prevailing interest rates in the current interest rate environment.
-Changes in interest rates and fees for the insured bank deposit sweep vehicle are monitored by our Rate Setting Committee (the "RSC"), which governs and approves any changes to our fees.
+The fees we receive on cash balances in our advisors' client accounts in money market funds, including administrative and recordkeeping fees based on account type and the invested balances, are also sensitive to prevailing interest rates.
+Changes in interest rates and fees for the insured bank deposit sweep vehicles are monitored by our Rate Setting Committee (the "RSC"), which governs and approves any changes to our fees.
 By meeting promptly around the time of Federal Open Market Committee meetings, or for other market or non-market reasons, the RSC considers financial risk of the insured bank deposit sweep vehicle relative to other products into which clients may move cash balances.
 The fees that we receive from the DCA vehicle are calculated as a per account fee; such fees increase as the federal funds target rate increases, subject to a cap.